Growing Yellow Rattle – the natural way to suppress grasses

 This passage is from Pam Lewis’ book “Making A Wildflower Meadow”.
 I think you’ll find it helpful – if you like it, buy the book.
 It’s excellent!

-Yellow rattle – a friend and ally
+Yellow Rattle – a friend and ally

 For centuries our surrounding Blackmore Vale has been dairy farming country, where the fertile, gently undulating land produces lush grass.
 I had to work hard to persuade the lusty vigour of this grass to abate.
 The regular removal of the grass crop has been the key to success but I have also had the pretty little annual yellow rattle on my side.
 I have one particular patch where the rattle is now abundant, the grass sward is correspondingly thin, and wild flowers are particularly prolific as a result.